omkensey/simple-eks/README.md

 * **Kubernetes API authentication info**: The basic cluster info needed for using the cluster's API (e.g. by other Terraform providers or by `kubectl`) is output in `kubeconfig_certificate_authority_data`, `kubeconfig_eks_cluster_name`, and `kubeconfig_eks_cluster_endpoint`.
 Note that this does not include a token or token command, so these outputs are not inherently sensitive, but you will not be able to use these outputs by themselves to authenticate to the cluster.
 You can, however, use the cluster name to [read an authentication token from the `aws_eks_cluster_auth` data source](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/data-sources/eks_cluster_auth) if another Terraform provider needs to authenticate to this cluster, or [use the AWS CLI to get the token](https://docs.aws.amazon.com/id_id/cli/latest/reference/eks/get-token.html) for other tools.

-* **Ready-to-use kubeconfig**: The output `kubeconfig_rendered` will contain a fully-rendered kubeconfig that uses the `aws eks get-token` command to retrieve a temporary auth token.
+* **Ready-to-use kubeconfig**: If you set `kubeconfig_write_output` to `true`, the output `kubeconfig_rendered` will contain a fully-rendered kubeconfig that uses the `aws eks get-token` command to retrieve a temporary auth token.
 (Note that this requires you to have currently-valid AWS credentials to use the kubeconfig.)
 This output is not actually inherently sensitive since the authentication used is AWS rather than a directly-embedded token, but is masked as a sensitive output as basic good practice since kubeconfigs in general often do contain sensitive token or client-cert info.